Franklin Delano Floyd: Early life

 Franklin Delano Floyd was born in Barnesville, Georgia, the youngest of five children born to Thomas and Della Floyd.
-Shortly after Floyd's first birthday in 1944, his father, a cotton mill worker and alcoholic, died from kidney and liver failure at 32.
-His mother, a widow at age 29, struggled to make a living independently, so she and her children lived in a small apartment with her parents.
+Shortly after Floyd's first birthday in 1944, his father, a cotton mill worker and alcoholic, died from kidney and liver failure at age 32.
+His mother, a widow at age 28, struggled to make a living independently, so she and her children lived in a small apartment with her parents.
+Over the next year caring for the large family became too difficult for Floyd's grandparents, and by 1946 they asked Della and her children to leave.

-Over the next year, caring for the large family became too difficult for Floyd's grandparents, and by 1946 they asked Della and her children to leave.
-Floyd and his siblings were put into the care of Georgia Baptist Children's Home in Hapeville at the advice of Lamar County Children Services.
-There, Floyd was allegedly bullied by other children for being "feminine" and later reported to have been sodomized with a broomstick when he was six years old.
-In his own words, he states that he was digitally penetrated in his anus by other boys in the home.
+Floyd and his siblings were put into the care of Georgia Baptist Children's Home in Hapeville at the advice of the Lamar County child welfare agency.
+There, Floyd was allegedly bullied by other children for being "feminine" and later reported to have been routinely sexually assaulted by other boys in the home.
 He was also subjected to harsh punishments by the staff; as a teenager, his hand was dipped into hot water after being caught masturbating.
-Floyd often got in trouble for fighting and stealing.
-In 1959, having been there two years after his youngest sister left, Floyd ran away and broke into a nearby house to steal food.
-The Children's Home informed his sister Dorothy, now married and living in North Carolina with two children, that criminal charges would not be pursued if she took custody of her brother.
+In 1959, having been at the Children's Home two years after his youngest sister left, Floyd ran away and broke into a nearby house to steal food.
+The Children's Home contacted his sister Dorothy, who was married and living in North Carolina with two children, and told her that criminal charges would not be pursued if she took custody of her brother.

 After being kicked out of his sister's home, Floyd traveled to Indianapolis to search for his mother, Della, only to learn that she had become a prostitute.
-Floyd had Della help him forge legal documents allowing him to go to California to enlist in the U.S. Army.
+Floyd had Della help him forge legal documents allowing him to go to California to enlist in the United States Army.
 However, the Army discharged Floyd six months into his service after discovering that he was underage and that his papers were falsified.
 After being unable to find his mother again, Floyd traveled across the country as a drifter.
-Della died on July 2, 1968, and is buried in Graceland Cemetery in Chicago, Illinois.
+Della died on July 2, 1968.